AdobeDocs/analytics-platform.en/help/components/exports/manage-export-locations.md

 ---
 # Manage cloud export locations and accounts

-You can view, edit, and delete cloud export locations.
+You can view, edit, and delete cloud export locations and accounts.

 For information about how to create a new location, see [Configure cloud export locations](/help/components/exports/cloud-export-locations.md).